Our governance

 The main decision-making, executive and managerial bodies in the Department for Work and Pensions (DWP).

-The Departmental Board is chaired by the Secretary of State and forms the collective strategic and operational leadership of the department.
+The Departmental Board is chaired by the Secretary of State and forms the collective strategic leadership of the department.
 It brings together the ministerial and civil service leaders with senior non-executives from outside government.

 The board: